Qbizinc/qbiz-wiki/training/qram/raw/reading_list.md

  - https://qbiz-wiki.com/en/Offerings/Data-Governance

 # Books
-Some of which can be found in your local local library.
+Some of which can be found in your local local library or rent them from [Chegg](https://www.chegg.com/).

 ## Data Modeling
 * *Data Modeling, A Beginner's Guide*  ISBN 978-0-07-162398-8, Andy Oppel.
 McGraw Hill publishing.